avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/02-Primitive-and-reference-type-variables.md

 In the example, `addToValue` is called using the variable myValue and the value 15.
 These are copied to the method parameters `value`, which will hold the value 10 (the contents of `myValue`), and `amount`, which wil hold the value 15.
 The method returns the sum of `value` and `amount`, which is equal to `10 + 15 = 25`.

 Note!
-In the previous example, the value of the variable myValue is changed only because it is assigned the return value of addToValue (myValue = addToValue(myValue, 15);).
-If the call to addToValue were as follows, the value of the variable myValue would remain unchanged.
+In the previous example, the value of the variable myValue is changed only because it is assigned the return value of `addToValue`; (myValue = addToValue(myValue, 15);).
+If the call to `addToValue` were as follows, the value of the variable `myValue` would remain unchanged.

 ```java
 int myValue = 10;